 Hair growth in women includes a normal hair cycle but it goes awry due to different reasons resulting into hair loss.

-The things that affect hair growth are medication, sickness, infection and chemicals.
-Scalp is a dynamic place that can undergo various changes due to alteration in body processes caused by various reasons that leads to hair loss.
+The things that affect hair growth are medication, sickness, infection, and chemicals.
+A scalp is a dynamic place that can undergo various changes due to alteration in body processes caused by various reasons that lead to hair loss.

-- Androgenetic Alopecia – This type of alopecia is a hereditary disorder resulting into gradual conversion of terminal hairs in the undefined and vellus hairs.
+Androgenetic Alopecia – This type of alopecia is a hereditary disorder resulting in the gradual conversion of terminal hairs in the undefined and vellus hairs.
 It affects both males and females.
 It is characterized by increased hair fall, conversion from big, pigmented terminal hairs to thin, smaller and indeterminate hairs that become small and wispy.

-- Traction Alopecia – Due to extensive pressure on hair, hair fall occurs.
-It is resulted by specific hair styles that result into little and localized hair fall.
+Traction Alopecia – Due to extensive pressure on hair, hair fall occurs.
+It results in specific hairstyles that result in little and localized hair fall.
 Traction alopecia is a type of hair loss disorder that occurs with the passage of time.
-It is resulted by prolong strain or tension.
-Other factors contributing in Traction Alopcia are- tight ponytails, tight braids, extension braids, hair ties, specific hair clips, headbands, tight hairties, tight headgear for example helmets, use of hair rollers, frequent hair pulling etc. Occurrence of these factors frequently, result into prolong tension that causes further hairline thinning.
-Finally hair looks thinner than usual.
+It is resulted by prolonging strain or tension.
+Other factors contributing in Traction Alopecia are- tight ponytails, tight braids, extension braids, hair ties, specific hair clips, headbands, tight hairties, tight headgear for example helmets, use of hair rollers, frequent hair pulling etc. The occurrence of these factors frequently, result in prolong tension that causes further hairline thinning.
+Finally, hair looks thinner than usual.

-- Trichotillomania – In few cases, people pull hair from their own scalp and eyelashes.
+Trichotillomania – In few cases, people pull hair from their own scalp and eyelashes.
 It is a psychological problem that is commonly found in kids.
-It results into the development of hair patches.
+It results in the development of hair patches.
 Trichotillomania is an impulse monitored disorder, a psychological condition where an individual cannot prevent performing a specific action.
 This disorder creates negative effects making a person embarrassed.
-It lowers personality of person and affects self-esteem.
+It lowers the personality of the person and affects self-esteem.